Rheumatism

-Rheumatism or rheumatic disorders are conditions causing chronic, often intermittent pain affecting the joints or connective tissue.
+Rheumatism /ˈruːmətɪzəm/ (from the Ancient Greek ῥεῦμα, rheûma) or rheumatic disorders are conditions causing chronic, often intermittent pain affecting the joints or connective tissue.
 Rheumatism does not designate any specific disorder, but covers at least 200 different conditions, including arthritis and "non-articular rheumatism", also known as "regional pain syndrome" or "soft tissue rheumatism".
 There is a close overlap between the term soft tissue disorder and rheumatism.
 Sometimes the term "soft tissue rheumatic disorders" is used to describe these conditions.

 The term "Rheumatic Diseases" is used in MeSH to refer to connective tissue disorders.
 The branch of medicine devoted to the diagnosis and therapy of rheumatism is called rheumatology.

 Types

 Many rheumatic disorders of chronic, intermittent pain (including joint pain, neck pain or back pain) have historically been caused by infectious diseases.
 Their etiology was unknown until the 20th century and not treatable.
 Postinfectious arthritis, also known as reactive arthritis, and rheumatic fever are other examples.

 In the United States, major rheumatic disorders are divided into 10 major categories based on the nomenclature and classification proposed by the American College of Rheumatology (ACR) in 1983.